franklinqin0/blog/docs/views/full_stack.md

 This blog features important interview questions for full stack engineers.
 <!-- more -->

+## TCP

+Transmission control protocol (TCP) manages the sending and receiving of all your data as packets.

+## Cookie

 Cookie is a small piece of data **stored by the browser** and **sent to the server** with every request.

 Cookie use cases: